Logo, MacQueen's Quinterly

 Reprints: Clare MacQueen solicits republication of previously curated works by contacting authors and artists directly.

 AI technology includes the use of databases of millions of works, as well as related metadata, that have been harvested online, typically without the permission of the original writers, artists, and copyright holders.
-In other words: plagiarism on a horrifying scale!
+In other words: plagiarism on a mind-boggling scale.

-4. Three general categories for unsolicited submissions are available during the reading period from 20-26 March, 2024 for Issue 23.
-Fees below are in USD, and submission caps appear in brackets:
+4. One submission category will be available during each stage of the reading period for Issues 27 and 28 of MacQ.
+Fees below are in USD, and submission caps appear in brackets.

-Only one submission file per person will be considered.
-But of course, that single submission file may contain multiple pieces and genres.
-(For details, please see links to guidelines for each category above.)
+Only one submission file per person will be considered—but that single file may contain multiple pieces and genres.

-This limitation is designed to give other authors and artists the opportunity to submit their works, too, especially those who have not yet published with MacQ.
+This limitation of one submission file is designed to give other authors and artists the opportunity to submit their works, too, especially those who have not yet published with MacQ.

 5. Response time for submissions will vary, from a few hours up to eight weeks (aka 60 days)—the latter, especially when Clare’s gathering content for two issues at once.